 · Parallel process

 · Cross cultural issues with refugees and asylum seekers

 The programme combines didactic theory seminars, work discussion groups and experiential learning, skills training in triads and small groups, guided reading and large group process.
 Each course member will be required to bring case material for presentation and discussion once each term.

 All NAOS programmes are taught at postgraduate level and course participants are expected to work academically on this basis.
 Discussion within the student body is as important as the tutor-taught components.
 Participants are encouraged to integrate the ideas from the course into a personally coherent clinical model; this will be demonstrated in the written assignment for this course.

 No less than 1 year experience post-qualification and ability to work at post-graduate level as counsellor, psychologist, psychotherapist or mental health professional.

 The course is taught by a highly experienced faculty, representing a wide range of theoretical approaches and disciplines.
 All have been selected for their ability to work relationally.

-The faculty includes Hattie Berger (Course Director), Tony Buckley, Ulrike Encke, Bernd C. Leygraf, Julie Sale, Judi Keshet-Orr and Jaap Westerbos: highly experienced specialists representing clinical expertise in psychoanalytical approaches, neuroscience, bodywork, transpersonal approached and CBT.
+The faculty includes Hattie Berger (Course Director), Robert Downes, Tom Spiers and Ulrike Encke: highly experienced specialists representing clinical expertise in psychoanalytical approaches, neuroscience, bodywork, transpersonal approached and CBT.
 For biographies see: About Us.

 All course participants will be provided with an extensive course handbook, including handouts, code of ethics, assessment forms, essay title, a reading list and more.